justinmahar/3d-pipes/README.md

 [![](images/screencap.gif)](https://thorium.rocks/media/3d-pipes)

 (This screen capture GIF is outdated.
 It now avoids collisions between pipes and implements the dissolve effect for fading out.)

+##### Justin's Tweaks/Improvements

+- Camera is never positioned below the pipes, which improves lighting significantly.
+- Camera is not as zoomed in, and is never positioned inside the pipes.
+This more closely follows the original.
+- Added Retina display render support, which improves quality significantly.
+- Shapes are now much smoother.
+- Dissolve transition effect now uses many tiny tiles.
+- Teapot spawn chance has been reduced from 1/20 to 1/1000, which mirrors the original.
+On candy cane scenes, teapot spawn chance is doubled at 1/500.

 ## TODO